jazzband/django-admin-sortable/README.md

 #### Sorting subsets of objects
 It is also possible to sort a subset of objects in your model by adding a `sorting_filters` tuple.
 This works exactly the same as `.filter()` on a QuerySet, and is applied *after* `get_queryset()` on the admin class, allowing you to override the queryset as you would normally in admin but apply additional filters for sorting.
 The text "Change Order of" will appear before each filter in the Change List template, and the filter groups are displayed from left to right in the order listed.
 If no `sorting_filters` are specified, the text "Change Order" will be displayed for the link.

+#### Self-Referential SortableForeignKey
+You can specify a self-referential SortableForeignKey field, however the admin interface will currently show a model that is a grandchild at the same level as a child.
+I'm working to resolve this issue.

 #####Important!
-django-admin-sortable 1.6.6 introduces a backwards-incompatible change for `sorting_filters`.
+django-admin-sortable 1.6.6 introduced a backwards-incompatible change for `sorting_filters`.
 Previously this attribute was defined as a dictionary, so you'll need to change your values over to the new tuple-based format.

 An example of sorting subsets would be a "Board of Directors".
 In this use case, you have a list of "People" objects.
 Some of these people are on the Board of Directors and some not, and you need to sort them independently.